g0drlc/Solana-Pumpfun-Smart-Contracts/README.md

 ### Pumfun.bot
 If you're interested in having the Pump.fun sniper bot , please reach out to source code me through the following link:

+Currently, pumpfun updated its contract again, updating for that.